Last Updated on January 31, 2023 by Elizabeth

 Choose the right rental company.

 With rental car reimbursement, you can typically choose where you are going to rent a vehicle.
-That said, some insurance companies have arrangements with specific rental car companies, where the car owner does not have to pay out of pocket because the rental car company bills the insurance company directly.
-If you go with a rental car company that is not in your auto insurance company’s network, you’ll pay upfront for the rental car and then get reimbursed by your insurer.
+That said, some insurance companies have arrangements with specific rental car companies.
+In that case, the car owner does not have to pay out of pocket because the rental car company bills the insurance company directly.
+If the rental car company is not in your auto insurance company’s network, you’ll pay upfront for the rental car and then get reimbursed by your insurer.

 Know the limitations.